-SECTION 6 - AVERAGE RESIDENTIAL PER CAPITA USE
+SECTION 5- AVERAGE RESIDENTIAL PER CAPITA USE

-Table 6-1 provides a calculation of average residential per capita use.
-That calculation shows residential per capita used to be 53.01 gallons per capita per day City wide.
-The calculation takes into account single family residential, condominium residential, and apartment residential and also breaks the information down by basin.
-The per capita residency occupation rate of 2.59 in 2023 is from the MMSD Operating Manual.
-The calculation method used in Table 6-1 to determine the population serviced by the water system has been added at the bottom of the page.
+Table 5-1 provides a calculation of average residential per capita use at 51.38 gallons per day with in the CITY's water service area.
+The calculation considers single family residential, condominium residential, and apartment residential; additionally, breaking the information down by basin.
+The per capita residency occupation rate of 2.56 in 2024 is from the MMSD Operating Manual.
+The calculation method used in Table 5-1 to determine the population serviced by the water system has been added at the bottom of the page.
 Information from the MMSD Cost Recovery Manual is found in Appendix E.

-SECTION 7 - A DESCRIPTION OF THE EFFORTS MADE BY THE CITY TO IMPROVE WATER CONSERVATION AND EFFICIENCY AND MINIMIZE INFILTRATION AND INFLOW TO THE SANITARY SEWER SYSTEM.
+SECTION 6 - A DESCRIPTION OF THE EFFORTS MADE BY THE CITY TO IMPROVE WATER CONSERVATION AND EFFICIENCY AND MINIMIZE INFILTRATION AND INFLOW TO THE SANITARY SEWER SYSTEM